googlefonts/colr-gradients-spec/OFF_AMD2_WD.md

 | VarFixed | centerY | y coordinate for the center of rotation. |

-NOTE: Pure rotation about a point can also be represented using the PaintTransformed table.
+NOTE: Pure rotation about a point can also be represented using the PaintTransform table.
 For rotation about the origin, this could be done by setting matrix values as follows for angle &theta;:

 * _xx_ = cos(&theta;)